akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 If today's gRPC implementations embraced the gRPC-Web protocol, new implementations could _only_ support gRPC-Web.
 All of a sudden, `grpc-rails` and similar framework integrations would be feasible.
-Web applications could call gRPC backends directly. iOS applications could drop their multi-megabyte dependency on `SwiftNIO`.
+Browsers could call gRPC backends directly. iOS applications could drop their multi-megabyte dependency on `SwiftNIO`.
 Without trailers, gRPC could meet developers where they are.

 Microsoft seems to agree with this assessment: they've built support for the gRPC-Web protocol into `grpc-dotnet`.
 If you'd like Google to do the same,